University of Newcastle

 University of Newcastle Medicine Interview Dates

-University of Newcastle/University of New England medical interviews will be held from November 22nd 2021 for 2 weeks (possibly 3 weeks - TBC).
+University of Newcastle/University of New England medical interviews will be held from November 21st 2022 to 9 December 2022.

-University of Newcastle/University of New England medical interviews for interstate / non-rural applicants will be held in January 2022 (TBC).
+University of Newcastle/University of New England medical interviews for interstate / non-rural applicants will be held mid January 2023.

 At MedEntry we highly encourage students to prepare for this MMI style interview.
 See more information on our Medical Interview Training sessions.

 Candidates will also be required to complete an online assessment of personal qualities known a the PQA on the same day as their allocated Interview session.
 The PQA is an online test designed to assess a range of personal qualities that are considered to be important for the study and practise of medicine.

 Email MedEntry to discuss the preparation strategies for the styles and structure of the interview questions at the University of Newcastle.